csev/sakai-scripts/README.md

 * Run bash stop.sh to shutdown Tomcat

-* Copy smv.sh into a folder in your PATH so you can recompile any folder in Sakai that has a pom.xml by typing "smv.sh"
+* Copy smv.sh into a folder in your PATH so you can recompile any sub-folder in Sakai that has a pom.xml by typing "smv.sh"

 Eventually you can just use the tomcat startup.sh and shutdown.sh and run your own tail commands if that is what you like.